Meet The Media

 What is Meet The Media?

-Business owners from across Yorkshire get to discover how the media works, swap business cards and connect with other amtitious business owners - all in relaxed surroundings at Patch.
+You get to discover how the media works, swap business cards and connect with other inspiring business owners - all in relaxed surroundings.

 Journalists who have attended our events so far: